jojobear13/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 - Added a hidden super potion in celadon city
 - Hidden Hyper Beam TM on the vermilion dock
 - Hidden nugget on the vermilion dock
+- Hidden Moon Stone on Route 4 past the Cerulean Cave entrance

 #### Changes to Mart Inventories
 - Pewter city has ethers